-Resize with Cloudflare Workers · Cloudflare Image Optimization docs
+Resize with Cloudflare Workers

 // Demo: Only accept "example.com" images if (hostname !== 'example.com') { return new Response('Must use "example.com" source images', { status: 403 }) } } catch (err) { return new Response('Invalid "image" value', { status: 400 }) }

-// Build a request that passes through request headers, // so that automatic format negotiation can work. const imageRequest = new Request(imageURL, { headers: request.headers })
+// Build a request that passes through request headers const imageRequest = new Request(imageURL, { headers: request.headers })

-// Returning fetch() with resizing options will pass through response with the resized image. return fetch(imageRequest, options)}
+// Returning fetch() with resizing options will pass through response with the resized image. return fetch(imageRequest, options)

 When testing image resizing, please deploy the script first.
-Resizing won’t be active in the on-line editor in the Dashboard.
+Resizing will not be active in the online editor in the dashboard.